Acre conspiracy

 The Acre conspiracy (Portuguese: Conspiração do Acre) is a satirical conspiracy theory claiming that the Brazilian state of Acre does not exist or is inhabited by non-avian dinosaurs.
 This humorous theory is the Brazilian equivalent of that attached to the German city of Bielefeld.
 It was studied in scholarly articles.
+The conspiracy is cited in news articles and has been studied in academic papers.
+A 2014 academic article by Giselle Xavier d'Ávila Lucena notes that "it is possible to affirm the existence of a decontextualization of the history of Acre, resulting from the dynamics of media production and distribution."
+The author adds that the spatial definition of Acre added to these mediated processes and "crystallized an experience of denial."
+Ultimately, the narratives delineating Acre's history make people "imagine the refusal, the disregard, and the irresponsibility with which the Brazilian government treated it on many different occasions."